MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 All gerbers and source files can be found in this repo, as this project is fully open source.
 These PCB files and notes about the board, including customizations **and some troubleshooting tips**, can be found in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#cpu-pin-functions">PCB folder</a>.
 Technical documentation of the board can be found in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/Technical">Technical folder</a>.

+**Do you want to make one?** Then you NEED TO READ this entire page.
+Seriously.
 Before asking a question, please review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#frequently-asked-questions">FAQ</a> at the bottom of the README for answers to.... frequently asked questions.
 Please try to find your answer in this repository - 95% of the time someone asks me something it's answered here already.

 ## Disclaimer